ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 ## Application Profiling
 Application profiling can be split into two main types:

+* Sampling.
 * Instrumentation.
-* Sampling.

 [Streamline](https://developer.arm.com/Tools%20and%20Software/Streamline%20Performance%20Analyzer)is an example of a sampling profiler that takes regular samples of various counters and registers in the system to provide a detailed view of the system's performance.

 Whilst sampling only provides a statistical view, it is less intrusive and has less processing overhead than instrumentation.

-The profiler looks at memory, CPU activity and cycles, cache misses, and many parts of the GPU, as well as other performance metrics.
+The profiler looks at memory, CPU activity and cycles, cache misses, and many parts of the GPU, amongst other performance metrics.

 It can also provide a timeline-view of these counters to show any changes in the application's performance, which can reveal bottlenecks, and help you identify where to focus your optimization efforts.

 ![Streamline image alt-text#center](Streamline.png "Figure 1.
 Streamline Timeline View")

-## Example Android Application
+## Get started with an example Android Application

-In this Learning Path, you will use profile [an example Android application](https://github.com/dawidborycki/Arm.PyTorch.MNIST.Inference) using Streamline.
+In this Learning Path, you will profile [an example Android application](https://github.com/dawidborycki/Arm.PyTorch.MNIST.Inference) using Streamline.

-* Start by cloning the repository containing this example on your machine.
-* Open it in a recent version of Android Studio.
+Start by cloning the repository containing this example on your machine, then open it in a recent version of Android Studio.

 {{% notice Note %}}
 It is generally safest to not update the Gradle version when prompted.
 {{% /notice %}}

 ## Streamline
-You will install Streamline and Performance Studio on your host machine and connect to your target Arm device to capture the data.
+You will now install Streamline and Performance Studio on your host machine and connect to your target Arm device to capture the data.

 In this example, the target device is an Arm-powered Android phone.
 The data is captured over a USB connection, and then analyzed on your host machine.